cabal95/bonway/README.md

 bonway
 ======

-Configurable Bonjour gateway written in C++ and Avahi
+Configurable Bonjour gateway written in C. Designed to allow filtering based on protocol and network interface.